-Since game-playing is hands and often time consuming, you may want to schedule your party between meal times and simply serve some light snacks and refreshments.
+Since game-playing is hands-on and often time consuming, you may want to schedule your party between meal times and simply serve some light snacks and refreshments.
 If you do wish to serve more substantial food, you can set up a table separate from the game playing space for kids to eat (as to not make a mess of the games).
 Even when serving a meal, simple, easy to serve (and eat) foods such as pizza, chicken fingers or finger sandwiches are probably a good idea for this type of event.

 For a game-themed birthday party, consider a cake inspired by the birthday child’s favorite board game, such as a Candyland cake from Taste of Home, or a Clue Board cake from Cake Central.

 - Candy bars (make printable wrappers with images from favorite games)

 - Decorate square favor boxes to look like dice and fill them with treats